 Jim Rogers and his wife, M.A.
 Rogers, established the project with a $1.5 million gift.
 The Bass Connections Challenge will add $750,000 in matching funds for a total of $2.25 million to support the project’s goal of accelerating deployment of sustainable energy and empowering the world through expanded energy access.

-In 2018-19, two Bass Connections project teams are tackling this challenge by using a “ground-up” approach to better understand the economic, political, geographic, and cultural challenges to energy access in Zambia, and by using satellite imagery to create an energy infrastructure map of the world.
+In 2018-2019, the Energy Access Project supported two Bass Connections project teams to assess the economic, political, geographic and cultural challenges to energy access in Zambia and to combine satellite imagery and deep learning techniques to generate maps of electric power grid networks.

 Image: Wires on a street in Delhi, by T. Rob Fetter